konveyor/konveyor.github.io/content/Move2Kube/Tutorials/migrateDockerComposeKube.md

     🌟  The 'ingress' addon is enabled
 ```

-9. Check if you are able to run the kubectl related command.
+9. Check if the kubectl related command will run.
 ```console
 $ kubectl get pods
 ```